ciacicode/ciacicode.github.io/content/flyux.md

 # Validate

-I submitted the prototype to a group of users and gained some very valuable insights:
+I tested the prototype with a set of users and I gained these key insights that led me to make some changes.

-**Insights 1**
+**Navigation was unclear**
-<br>The problem we wanted to solve was making sure people apply.
-This design delivers the best impact to solve that problem.
-Providing the context through photos and good copywriting was the only challenge left, since it's a landing page.
+<br>The user did not know how to go back to the previous screens.
+So I had to make the navigation controls more evident.

-**Insights 2**
+**Over eager validation**
-<br>The problem we wanted to solve was making sure people apply.
-This design delivers the best impact to solve that problem.
-Providing the context through photos and good copywriting was the only challenge left, since it's a landing page.
+<br>I was providing too much inline validation, meaning that the prototype was giving too much feedback, too early.

 # Finalise

-All the feedback went into the final prototype.
+All the feedback went into the final prototype where I tried to simplify the flow and make it even more obvious.
+It is not ground breaking, but that's the good thing about it.
+It's a utility app, you want it simple and predictable.